How To Encourage Open Communication With Your Tween

 Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.
 1 Thessalonians 5:16-18

 #2 No Topic Off Limits

 It may not be the most comfortable of positions to take with our kids, but in my heart it is necessary.
-The world isn’t afraid to inform them of anything, so I believe we should not be afraid either.
-I want to be the go to source for questions obscure or direct, even on the hard topics that I talk about here.
-By encouraging her at an early age to ask me whatever they want, I am hoping to set a firm foundation for harder life topics to come.
+The world isn’t afraid to tell them anything, so I believe we should not be afraid either.
+I want to be the go-to source for questions, even on the hard topics that I talk about here.
+By encouraging her at an early age to ask me whatever they want, I hope to set a firm foundation for discussing the harder life topics to come.

 Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well.
 1 Thessalonians 2:8

 Yes, as much as possible.
 When they’re little they will usually have about 10,952.4 answers for every 1 question you ask, but it establishes a great habit for your relationship as they get older and don’t want to talk as much.
 It won’t seem weird or uncomfortable that you are asking questions.
 They will be used to it.
 So ask away… even if you get an eye roll as they get older 🙂 This also teaches them that it is ok to earnestly ask God questions.
 Seeking Him all the days of their lives.

 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 Hebrews 4:16

 It’s what we appreciate from them and I often forget how much they appreciate it in return.
 Listen actively.
 This means all the pieces to the puzzle.
 Eye contact.
 Stop doing.
 Ask questions.
 Repeat back things they say so that they know you are listening.
 This all goes a long way with them, especially in larger families or bigger groups when it’s harder to do.